DatCrazyDelphox/ETBR-VPN/README.md

 > Make sure you understand the licenses of the code.
 OpenVPN for Android is GPL licensed.

 - see the [License File](LICENSE) for more details.
-- Be sure to check the original project at https://github.com/ashraf789/Cake-VPN